pipedaguer/ClasesTech-fellows/Home.md

 Your community managers will be present and organizing on Slack!
 They will play the following roles:
 * Pablo Velasquez & Felipe Costa will be monitoring the #technical channel for questions with a ~24 hr response turnaround time.
 They will also review and give feedback on some of your assignments!
 * Melissa Simplício will be moderating most other channels include #general, #random, and more.
 She will also be checking in with the home groups to see how the dynamics and learning is progressing

-# Fellows

-## Home Groups
-These are your _assigned_ home groups.
-They are subject to change in March.
-We will be using home groups to conduct certain activities during the seminars, and

 # Syllabus